Turkish Bean Salad (Fasulye Piyaz)

 This recipe contains yoghurt, so no it is not.
 You can switch traditional yoghurt for a vegan option, but as it stands it contains dairy.

-More delicious Turkish and Mediterranean Recipes
+More delicious Turkish Recipes

 If you like this Piyaz salad, you might also like to try some more delicious recipes.